 Finally, you will implement the SUM() function with clauses like HAVING and GROUP with practical examples.

-PostgreSQL provides an aggregate function that is called SUM(), which returns the total sum of the column or the sum of the values within the column.
-It is very helpful in decision making and today businesses usually use it.
+PostgreSQL provides an aggregate function called SUM(), which returns the total sum of the column or the sum of the values within the column.
+This function is very helpful in decision-making, and businesses usually use it today.

-Let me give you an example, Suppose a business wants to know the total sales, and for that, they will use the SUM() to add up the daily sales and based on the total sales they can make a decision whether the marketing strategy is effective or not.
+Let me give you an example.
+Suppose a business wants to know its total sales.
+For that, it will use the SUM() to add up the daily sales.
+Based on the total sales, it can be decided whether the marketing strategy is effective or not.

-The syntax is given below for how to use the SUM() function in PostgreSQL.
+The syntax for the SUM() function in PostgreSQL is given below.

 SUM(column_name)

-- SUM(): It is the function itself to compute the total sum of columns.
+- SUM(): It is the function itself that computes the total sum of columns.

-- column_name: The column on which the SUM() function is applied and returns the total sum of that column.
+- column_name: The column on which the SUM() function is applied, and the total sum of that column is returned.

-First, I will show you a simple example of using the SUM() function and then proceed towards a complex example like using the SUM() function on the table with different clauses of PostgreSQL.
+First, I will show you a simple example of using the SUM() function and then proceed to a complex example, such as using the SUM() function on a table with different PostgreSQL clauses.

-Let’s say you have a table called sales with column id, product_name, sale_date and sale_amount and you have to compute the total sales, the table is shown below.
+Let’s say you have a sales table with columns id, product_name, sale_date, and sale_amount and have to compute the total sales.
+The table is shown below.

-Use the SUM() function on the column sale_amount as shown in the below query.
+Use the SUM() function on the column sale_amount as shown in the query below.

 SELECT SUM(sale_amount) as total_sum FROM sales;